RN to BSN Program Frequently Asked Questions (FAQ)

 Can I take additional General Education and CSUB prerequisite courses at a community college?

 Yes.
-Most junior college graduates have completed areas "D" and "E" of the GE Certification for Transfer to CSU.
+Most Students with the ADN have have not completed areas "A","B" ,"C", or "D" of the GE Certification for Transfer to CSU.
 By completing a critical thinking course, area "A" is satisfied, and statistics completes the area "B" requirements.
 The CSU requires three courses from area "C", while typically only one is required for graduation---thus students often are short two courses in this area.
-Students interested in the RN to BSN Completion Program should meet with a community college Advisor/Counselor to discuss the CSU Transfer Breadth Course Requirements.
+Please refer to tyhe list above to complete these requirements.

 What are the criteria for admission to CSUB RN to BSN Program?